Recycling and reducing waste

 Turn bottles, cans and cartons into cash at the Return and Earn.

-Vending machines are available at Chinderah, Kingscliff, Murwillumbah, Terranora and Tweed Heads South.
+Vending machines are available at Chinderah, Kingscliff, Pottsville, Terranora, Tweed Heads South and Tweed Heads.

 New automated depot at 57 Ourimbah Road Tweed Heads – no sorting, no counting, no volume limit – quick, easy, walk away with cash instantly.